Static Electricity in Conveyor Belts

 In a conveyor belt installation, we cannot control static by eliminating generations.
-However, accumulation and storage of static electricity can be controlled.
+However, the accumulation and storage of static electricity can be controlled.

 Accumulation and storage of static charges can be controlled by making the entire system sufficiently conductive and contiguously and properly grounded.
-This means that the belt, pulley lagging, pulley, bearings, conveyor structure and electrical ground must all be connected electrically.
+This means that the belt, pulley lagging, pulley, bearings, conveyor structure, and electrical ground must all be connected electrically.

 Specific to the conveyor belt and in order to be sufficiently static conductive, the surface resistivity must be 300 meg-ohms or less.
 This is the ISO and OSHA standard.